chaonan99/chaonan99_note/README.md

 # chaonan99 Note
-A notebook for my work and paper reading.
+A notebook for my work, lecture note and paper reading note.

 ## Paper